 The consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States (GAAP).
-The basis of these financial statements is comparable for all periods presented herein, except for the effects of adopting a new accounting standard in 2018 related to revenue recognition.
+The basis of these financial statements is comparable for all periods presented herein, except for the effects of adopting a new accounting standard in 2019 related to leases.

 The consolidated financial statements include the accounts of all subsidiaries.
 All intercompany balances and transactions have been eliminated in consolidation.
 All dollar amounts in the financial statements and tables in these notes, except per-share amounts, are stated in millions of U.S. dollars unless otherwise indicated.
-We have reclassified certain amounts in the prior periods' financial statements to conform to the 2018 presentation.
+We have reclassified certain amounts in the prior periods' financial statements to conform to the 2019 presentation.